-- Campers and those traveling with them will have their temperature taken.
-If the camper or any person in the traveling party has a temperature of 100 or greater, the camper will be required to return home with their traveling party.
-(Every effort will be made to reschedule the camper for the summer of 2020 or 2021 with the option of receiving a full refund without penalty)
+- Campers will have their temperature taken.
+If the camper has a temperature of 100 or greater, the camper will be required to return home with their traveling party.
+(Every effort will be made to reschedule the camper for the summer of 2021 or 2022 with the option of receiving a full refund without penalty.)

-- Each camper will be given a form and will need to answer the following questions in the negative:
+- Each camper will be asked to answer the following questions honestly:

 - Has the camper been in contact with a communicable illness (COVID-19, Flu, Chicken Pox, etc.) in the past 72 hours?